Go to Archives > Create archive.

-These icons can of course also be used for FotoStation's Actions.
+These icons can also be used for FotoStation's Actions.

-Should you choose to back up your configuration these icon files will also be included in the backup set.
+If you back up your configuration these icon files will also be included in the backup set.

 Setting archive-specific permissions

-By clicking on the More options... button you can set additional permissions related to how FotoStation lets you browse and add files to the archive.
+Select More options... to can set additional permissions related to how you browse and add files to the archive in FotoStation.

 Allow subfolder browsing: By enabling this option, FotoStation displays a little + symbol next to the archive that you can use to expand the subfolder structure inside the archive and browse the contents of individual subfolders.
 You can also right-click in the subfolder structure to create additional subfolders, or to rename or delete subfolders.

-Allow to edit metadata: Allows users to edit metadata on assets in the archive.
-Metadata editing may be disabled globally and may override this setting, which is per-archive.
+Allow to edit metadata: Select this option to allow users to edit metadata on assets in the archive.
+If metadata editing is disabled globally it may override this setting, which is per-archive.

 A note about deleting files: Files that are deleted from local drives are put in the system's Recycle Bin/Trash.
-Files that are deleted form a network volume are deleted immediately.
+Files that are deleted from a network volume are deleted immediately.

 Automatically create new subfolder: When his option is checked, FotoStation will create a new, unique subfolder inside the path specified above every time files are dropped into the archive.
 Disable this action if you do not want to create subfolders inside the specified folder.